TESS photometry of the nova eruption in V606 Vul: asymmetric photosphere and multiple ejections?: Results

 see also \cite{2016ApJ...826..118K} and \cite{2014MNRAS.439..703G} for a detailed discussion and alternative definitions of SF. \cite{2010MNRAS.404..931E} criticize the practice of using SF to characterize irregular variability favoring PSD reconstruction instead (\S~\ref{sec:psd}).

-Figure~\ref{fig:sf} presents the $\sqrt{{\rm SF}}$ computed from {\em TESS} Sector~41 lightcurve and the first 100 days of AAVSO V and I band observations of \nova{} (before the dust dip).
+Figure~\ref{fig:sf} presents the $\sqrt{{\rm SF}}$ computed from {\em TESS} Sector~41 lightcurve and the first 100 days of AAVSO and ANS $V$ and $I$ band observations of \nova{} (before the dust dip).
 The SF is computed using the magnitude ($S(t_i) = m_i$) rather than flux lightcurve to simplify interpretation and comparison with Figures~\ref{fig:tess} and \ref{fig:lcall}.

-The {\em TESS} and AAVSO SFs display a change of slope around $\Delta t_{\rm var} = 8$\,d which we cautiously interpret as the longest timescale of flaring activity in \nova{} (the variability pattern corresponding to the two peaks and the flare-like activity surrounding them).
+The {\em TESS} and AAVSO$+$ANS SFs display a change of slope around $\Delta t_{\rm var} = 8$\,d which we cautiously interpret as the longest timescale of flaring activity in \nova{} (the variability pattern corresponding to the two peaks and the flare-like activity surrounding them).
 However, \cite{2010MNRAS.404..931E} note that spurious breaks can be found in SF at timescales $\sim 0.1$~of the lightcurve length.
-At longer timescale ($\Delta t \gg \Delta t_{\rm var}$), the SF is not well constrained due to the finite length of the {\em TESS} lightcurve, so the decline of the {\em TESS} SF at $\Delta t > 10$\,d is not real, as seen from comparison with the AAVSO data.
+At longer timescale ($\Delta t \gg \Delta t_{\rm var}$), the SF is not well constrained due to the finite length of the {\em TESS} lightcurve, so the decline of the {\em TESS} SF at $\Delta t > 10$\,d is not real, as seen from comparison with the AAVSO$+$ANS data.
 At $\Delta t < \Delta t_{\rm var}$ the {\em TESS} SF looks like as simple power-law (corresponding to a straight line when plotted in the log-log scale) that goes all the way to the shortest timescales that can be probed with {\em TESS} FFIs.
 The absence of another turnover at short timescales that would correspond to the noise level \citep[see fig.~1 of][]{1992ApJ...396..469H} indicates that significant brightness variations in \nova{} are detected down to the shortest timescales probed by {\em TESS} FFIs, with a typical variability amplitude of about $\sigma = \sqrt{SF/2} = 0.015$\,mag over a timescale of an hour.
-The AAVSO $V$ and $I$ band SFs lay above the {\em TESS} SF and are considerably more noisy as they incorporate higher photometric errors and imperfectly corrected zero-point offsets between the observers.
+The $V$ and $I$ band SFs produced from ground-based observations lay above the {\em TESS} SF and are considerably more noisy as they incorporate higher photometric errors and imperfectly corrected zero-point offsets between the observers.
 The periodic signal discussed in \S~\ref{sec:periodic} that has even smaller amplitude is not visible with the binning used in Figure~\ref{fig:sf}.